Table of contents

 • Irritability

-Qelbree doesn’t have a generic alternative available for purchase, making it much less flexible in cost when compared to similar ADHD medications.
-Prices for Qelbree can be as low as $39 for 3 of the 100 mg capsules, and they can get as high as $1,199 for 90 of the 200 mg capsules.
+Qelbree doesn’t have a generic alternative, which makes it less flexible in cost when compared to similar ADHD medications.
+Prices for Qelbree run approximately $384 for 30 of the 100 milligram capsules and $759 for 60 of the 200 milligram capsules as of the time of publication..

 Of the non-stimulant ADHD medications listed above, Strattera is the one most often prescribed.
-It has been found to reduce ADHD symptoms in people who did not respond to stimulant medication, and it has been shown to be helpful in treating all subtypes of ADHD.
+If your ADHD symptoms haven’t responded to stimulant medication, it’s been found to be helpful in treating all subtypes of ADHD.

 Klarity can connect you with licensed healthcare providers who specialize in personalized ADHD treatment and non-stimulant ADHD medications.

 ADHD can be disruptive, but you don’t have to manage your symptoms alone.
-Schedule an appointment with an ADHD specialist on Klarity today to receive ADHD treatment or diagnosis if applicable.
+Book an appointment with an ADHD expert on the Klarity platform today.

 Subscribe to our blog for the latest health insights and updates